San Diego Child Custody and Visitation Attorneys

 For a child’s testimony to be heard, the custodial parent must file a formal request with the court expressing that the child has voiced a preference in the matter.
 While filing this request, the parent must make the child’s wishes clear but not attempt to influence the decision in any way.

 Thomas M. Huguenor and his team at Huguenor Mattis, A.P.C., understand that nothing is more important than one's child.
 As a certified family law specialist, Tom has proven his knowledge and expertise in the area of child custody.
 It is important to protect your future and the best interests of your children when it comes time to hire an attorney.
-Retaining a San Diego family law attorney with more than 35 years of experience ensures that your interests are taken care of.
+Retaining a San Diego family law attorney with more than four decades of experience ensures that your interests are taken care of.

 Our firm handles a variety of matters involving child custody.
 We have a proven track record dealing with all matters concerning California family law and specialize in every aspect surrounding custody.
 Cases we handle include: